Skip to main content

 Cette page n'est pas encore disponible en français.

-Basic Ecommerce Metrics Every Business Owner Should Track
+E‑commerce Metrics Every Business Owner Should Track

 Starting an online store can be a daunting task.
 There are so many things to think about—from choosing the right products to setting up your payment and shipping systems.
-But one of the most important aspects of running an online store is tracking your eCommerce metrics.
+But one of the most important aspects of running an online store is tracking your e-commerce metrics.

 When you’re first starting out, it can be tempting to just focus on making sales.
 But if you want your business to grow, you need to start tracking key metrics from the beginning.
 Doing so will give you a clear picture of how your business is performing and where you need to make improvements.

-What are ecommerce metrics?
+What are e-commerce metrics?

-Ecommerce metrics are performance indicators that businesses use to measure progress and success in their online sales efforts.
+E-commerce metrics are performance indicators that businesses use to measure progress and success in their online sales efforts.
 They can cover a wide range of areas, from website traffic and conversion rates to customer satisfaction and average order value.
-By tracking key metrics, businesses can identify areas where they are performing well and identify opportunities for improvement.

-While every business will have different eCommerce goals, some common reports and analytics that are worth tracking.
+While every business will have different e-commerce goals, some common reports and analytics that are worth tracking.
 These include website traffic, conversion rate, abandoned cart rate, average order value, and customer satisfaction.
 By tracking these metrics, businesses can get a better understanding of their online sales performance and make changes to improve their results.

 What is the difference between a KPI and a metric?